Mangul-Lab-USC/msc-thesis-Ruiwei-Guo/Chapter2/figures/README.md

-These figures were generated from
+These figures were generated from Jupyter Notebook file chapter1_data_availability.ipynb available at code subdirectory within Chapter 2 directory.

 ## Figure 5